makersacademy/airport_challenge/README.md

 ## Further Improvements

-* Code improvements should allow for planes to accept airports as arguments, and take over the responsibility of landing.
+* Allow for planes to accept airports as arguments & take over landing responsibility.
 * Potential for further refactoring test code, add contexts.
 * Potential for tightening the take-off/hangar management system.